KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 A persistence provider throws this exception when it cannot perform the command because the lock on the instance does not match the lock associated with the instance handle against which the command was executed.
 Either the owner or the version does not match.

-    throw [System.Runtime.DurableInstancing.InstanceLockLostException]::New("A persistence provider throws this exception when it cannot perform the command because the lock on the instance does not match the lock associated with the instance handle against which the command was executed.
-Either the owner or the version does not match.")
+    throw [System.Runtime.DurableInstancing.InstanceLockLostException]::New('A persistence provider throws this exception when it cannot perform the command because the lock on the instance does not match the lock associated with the instance handle against which the command was executed.
+Either the owner or the version does not match.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Runtime.DurableInstancing.InstanceLockLostException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Runtime.DurableInstancing.InstanceLockLostException.aspx)